wildwoodmo/wildwoodmo.github.io/_posts/2022-01-13-wildwood-missouri-movie-theater.markdown

 Whenever you walk into the B&B Theaters in Wildwood, Missouri you are just about guaranteed to walk into a smokey (burnt popcorn) room with very poor customer service being provided.

-Please avoid the B&B Theaters in Wildwood.
+Please avoid the B&B Theaters in Wildwood, they will just steal your money.

 ## Theft from B&B Theaters in Wildwood, Missouri
 We finally got someone to respond to us on Twitter after reaching out to B&B Theaters, and they replied that they will not refund the transaction fees.
 So ultimately the theater sold tickets to provide a service, cancelled the showing of the movie, and then will not refund the full amount charged.